itinero/docs/docs/itinero/development/index.md

 - Fix issue with float's not being good enough: https://github.com/itinero/routing/issues/120
 - Move to netstandard2.0 *only*.
 - Use the meta-data on vertices to paste networks back together by keeping node id's.
-- Move to .NET core for the functional test project: development should be possible on any platform.
 - [PLANNED](https://github.com/itinero/routing/tree/features/constraints): Constrained routing: Routing with constraints like weight limits or vehicle size (width and height).
 - [PLANNED] Destination-only access: Handle access constraints where there is destination only access, also when using contracted graphs.
 - Better CH: